bevyengine/bevy-website/content/learn/book/ecs/systems-queries/_index.md

 ## Looking up specific entities

 Each entity in our ECS data storages has a unique identifier, given by its [`Entity`](https://docs.rs/bevy/0.5.0/bevy/ecs/entity/struct.Entity.html), which defines the entity in terms of a `u32` [`id`](https://docs.rs/bevy/0.5.0/bevy/ecs/entity/struct.Entity.html#method.id) and a `u32` [`generation`](https://docs.rs/bevy/0.5.0/bevy/ecs/entity/struct.Entity.html#method.generation).
-We can fetch the `Entity` of each entity returned by our queries by including it in the first type parameter of `Query`:
+We can fetch the `Entity` of each entity returned by our queries by including it as part of the first type parameter of `Query` as if it were a component (although no `&` is used):

 ```rust
 // This system reports the Entity of every entity in your World